syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 * Generate a valid license key from here [Licensed users](https://www.syncfusion.com/account/downloads) or [Trial users](https://www.syncfusion.com/account/manage-trials/downloads) for a specific version and platform.

-* Register the generated license key in your application.
-Read [this](https://help.syncfusion.com/common/essential-studio/licensing/registering-license-keys) to learn how to register the license key.
+* In your application, register the generated license key.
+Learn how to register the license key by reading [this](https://help.syncfusion.com/common/essential-studio/licensing/registering-license-keys).

 ## Invalid key